deepkashiwa20/DL-Traff-Grid/README.md

+# [CIKM 2021 Resource Paper] DL-Traff: Survey and Benchmark of Deep Learning Models for Urban Traffic Prediction
-# DeepTraffic-Grid: Grid-Based Deep Learning Models for Urban Traffic Prediction
+## DeepTraffic-Grid: Grid-Based Deep Learning Models for Urban Traffic Prediction

+* Our work has been accepted by CIKM 2021 Resource Track.
+* The preprint version has been uploaded to arXiv. https://arxiv.org/pdf/2108.09091.pdf
-The url of Graph-Based work is : (https://github.com/deepkashiwa20/DL-Traff-Graph)
+* The url of Graph-Based work is : (https://github.com/deepkashiwa20/DL-Traff-Graph)

 ## Introduction
 English | [简体中文](README_zh-CN.md)